 Development was made possible by the laying of streetcar tracks along 14th and 7th Streets by the Washington and Georgetown Railroad Company in 1862.
 The new streetcar technology opened up this vast area for residential development, making it convenient for the first time for government employees and others to commute downtown to work and shop.
 By the end of the 19th century, the transportation corridors along 14th and 7th Streets had developed as neighborhood-based commercial areas.
-Most of the district's brick Victorian-era architecture remains intact along its residential streets and commercial corridors.
+Most of the historic district's brick Victorian-era architecture remains intact along its residential streets and commercial corridors.

 The historic district is also significant as the center of Washington's African American community between c.1900 and 1948.
 While always racially and socio-economically diverse, the area was predominately white and middle class until the turn of the century.
 As Washington became increasingly segregated, the neighborhood emerged as a "city within a city" for Washington's African American residents.
-U Street became the city's most important concentration of businesses, entertainment facilities, and fraternal and religious institutions owned and operated by African Americans, while the surrounding neighborhood became home to many of the city's leading African American citizens.
+U Street became the city's most important concentration of businesses, entertainment facilities, as well as fraternal and religious institutions owned and operated by African Americans.
+The surrounding neighborhood became home to many of the city's leading African American citizens.

 Contributing Building to the U Street HD: December 31, 1998